zenharris/SWbrowse/README.md

 Author : Michael Brown, Newcastle Australia.
 Email  : vmslib@b5.net

-This is intended as a demo of the library functions, it is a copy of the development tree. there is no documentation for the library calls.
+This is intended as a demo of the library functions.
+It's under development and this is a copy of the development tree.
+There is no documentation for the library calls.
 Hopefully the example database application might give some insight.

 BUILDING EXECUTABLE: